whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-04-Birchbox-Style-Me-Pretty-For-The-Bridal-Party-Kit-Review.md

 <center><img src='/images/BirchboxBridalPartyKitJune2015Box.jpg'></center>
 <p><b>Box:</b> <a href="https://www.birchbox.com/invite/whatsupmailbox">Birchbox</a> + Style Me Pretty "For The Bridal Party" Kit</p>
 <p><b>Cost:</b> $32 + Free Shipping (taxes applicable for CA)</p>
-<p><b>Coupon:</b> Try any of these coupon codes; TAKEOFF20, COMEBACK20, MOBILE20, WELCOMEOFFER20, or TAKEOFF10</p>
+<p><b>Coupon:</b> Try any of these coupon codes: TAKEOFF20, COMEBACK20, MOBILE20, WELCOMEOFFER20, or TAKEOFF10</p>
 <br>

-<DT>This is a Birchbox Exclusive box created in partnership with the wedding pros at Style Me Pretty, it’s packed with chic, thoughtful products your bridal party will absolutely love.</DT>
+<DT>This is a Birchbox Exclusive box created in partnership with the wedding pros at Style Me Pretty.
+It’s packed with chic, thoughtful products your bridal party will absolutely love.</DT>
 <p>You can gift this collection when you’re asking someone to join your bridal party, or as a thank-you on the big day.
 It comes with a beautiful card that you can personalize for your recipient.</p>

 <center><img src='/images/BirchboxBridalPartyKitJune2015Box.jpg'></center>